-12. Outlook
+13. Outlook

-The spread of COVID-19 has triggered extraordinary disruptions to businesses worldwide and it appears that many geographic regions are experiencing a second wave of virus outbreak.
+Encouraging progress is being made in the distribution of vaccines in the fight against Covid-19.
+At the same time, the emergence of more transmissible variants of the Covid-19 virus indicates that the disruptions to the global economy are likely to continue in the near term.
 To date, Cymat's production facility has remained operational.
 Cymat has modified production procedures and adopted protocols to ensure the continued health and safety of our employees, customers and suppliers as well as the community at large.
 The Canadian government continues to develop and re-assess relief measures enacted to ease the economic impact of the pandemic.
+The RRRF loan from FedDev as described above is an example of a government sponsored relief measure that Cymat has been able to access.
 Cymat management continues to closely monitor and assess the evolving situation and will respond accordingly.